open/close all folders

 - Ragdoll Cannon and its sequels are IOS and Android games that focus on this trope.
 You shoot the ragdoll out of the cannon at targets in each level.

-- Similarly, Truck Dismount and Stairs Dismount (if this troper remembers correctly) are all about just how much damage you can do to a poor human figure by making it fall down a bunch of stairs or crashing a truck against a barrier.
+- Similarly, Truck Dismount and Stairs Dismount are all about just how much damage you can do to a poor human figure by making it fall down a bunch of stairs or crashing a truck against a barrier.
 Notable in that the figure falls and writhes a little slowly for Ragdoll Physics, but the game highlights in red the parts that are being currently damaged.
 Of course, the games are extremely fun.

 - Trials HD has your driver ragdoll upon crashing.
 Trials Evolution takes it a step further by allowing you to perform a bailout move which throws your driver off the bike in a last ditch attempt to cross the finish line or a checkpoint.
 If you have a lot of momentum going, you can fling yourself incredibly far.
 Some custom made tracks involve using the bailout move to hurl your drive across large portions of the track and bounce off many objects to hit the finish line.

-- Mass Effect utilizes ragdoll physics mainly in death animations, but there is also a certain zero-G level where enemies, when shot or meleed, will simply float away, bouncing off architecture and characters.
+- Mass Effect utilizes ragdoll physics mainly in death animations, but there also zero-G levels where enemies, when shot or meleed, will simply float away, bouncing off architecture and characters.

 - Dark Souls has a bit of a wonky implementation of them, with all corpse-leaving enemies rather light, resulting in Stone Giants who, upon death, apparently turn into cardboard and keep getting stuck on your foot.